wmgeolab/pyGeoBoundaries/README.md

 # pyGeoBoundaries

-This is a python pacakage for performing the checks on geoboundary files.

-### Purpose of the package
-+ The purpose of package is to provide a collection of data checks and file validating for the pull requests created to the geoBoundaries repository.
++ pyGeoBoundaries is a Python package designed for performing data checks and file validation on geoboundary files.
+The primary purpose of this package is to facilitate the review process for pull requests made to the geoBoundaries repository.

 ### Features
 + Collection of checks